BC4052 - Biochemistry (2022/23)

 Balance of independent study and scheduled teaching activity

-Teaching and learning sessions include tutorials (12 h), lectures (24 h), an assessed practical and course work with feedback where appropriate.
+Teaching and learning sessions include tutorials, lectures, an assessed practical and coursework with feedback where appropriate.
 Lectures are used to set context and to deliver subject material, and are linked to course work and tutorials.
 Students will be expected to reflect on the learning experience and develop their own understanding of the material.
 Writing skills will be enhanced through the production of a laboratory report of an experiment.
 The ability to undertake scientific and ethical appraisal of data will be encouraged through directed reading and tutorial discussions.
 Students will be expected to reflect upon taught material in order to demonstrate their understanding of the aspects of biochemistry covered in this module.

 On successful completion of this module the student will be able to:

-3. have knowledge of enzyme structure and function and of some of the most important mechanisms controlling the action of enzymes and other proteins;show critical thinking in relation to evaluation of biochemical data; analysing laboratory data and answering quantitative questions in biochemistry.
+- have knowledge of enzyme structure and function and show critical thinking in relation to evaluation and analysing laboratory data